 The course starts with an introduction to the course content and a group discussion.
-Where you can identify any specific areas of your drawing that you would like to improve and concentrate on.
+During this, you will identify any specific areas of drawing that you would like to improve and concentrate on.

-You will gain first-hand experience of drawing techniques required for the continued development, and improvement of your powers of observation and the accuracy of your drawings.
+You will gain first-hand experience of drawing techniques required for your continued development and improvement of your powers of observation, and the accuracy of your drawings.

-Working with a range of pencils on paper we investigate methods of observation, composition, measurement, tone and line quality in drawing.
+Working with a range of pencils on paper, you will investigate methods of observation, composition, measurement, tone and line quality in drawing.

-The course includes a series of tutored drawing sessions plus individual exercises that help you get the attention you need to progress your drawing skills.
-There are short group assessments at key stages throughout the course.
-We work from still-life arrangements and the natural settings within West Dean College of Arts and Conservation.
-There is an emphasis on development and practice of technique to help enhance your personal drawing style rather than working towards finished drawings.
+The course includes a series of tutored drawing sessions plus individual exercises that will help you progress your drawing skills.
+There are short group discussions at key stages throughout the course.
+You will work from still-life arrangements and the natural settings at West Dean College.
+There is an emphasis on development and practice of technique to help enhance your drawing style rather than working towards finished drawings.